 Scenario 2: This scenario is similar to the first except that individual AUVs will periodically surface to update their positioning via GPS.
 These AUVs take turns to go back to the surface at a predefined interval, which is 4000 s in our simulations.
+Note that in practice AUVs surface every one hour [26] or every few hours [23] hence the interval selected is a reasonable value.
 In order to avoid ice cover, these AUVs return to the edge of the ice sheet where they were deployed.
 Once an AUV surfaces, it acquires a GPS fix and updates its current coordinate position (position uncertainty is also reset).